Baháʼí Faith in Italy: Italian National Assembly and community snapshot

 In 1962 the Italian Baháʼí community elected its own National Spiritual Assembly.
 Its first members were:

 David Ned Blackmer Hossein Mahboubi, Teresa Taffa, Augusto Robiati, Heshmat Moayyad, Mario Fiorentini, Manutcher Majzub, Hossein Avaregan, and Mario Piarulli.
 Bausani was a member of the National Spiritual Assembly of Italy for twenty years until 1984.
 A total of 141 Baháʼís came to the first Italian summer school, held in September near Rimini.
 Non-Baha'is also participated in some of the classes.
 Hand of the Cause Ugo Giachery gave a talk on "The Historical, Religious and Literary Work of Shoghi Effendi."

 In 1963 the members of the national assemblies then in existence were the delegates for the first election of the Universal House of Justice.
 The members of the Italian assembly were Professor Hossein Avaregan, Alessandro Bausani, David Ned Blackmer, Professor Mario Fiorentini, Manoutchehr Madjzoub, Hossein Mahboubi, Mario Piarulli, Augusto Robiati, and Teresa Taffa; six of whom were able to attend the convention itself.

 The Baháʼí communities of Italy in 1963 were:

-Maria Montana was known in Bari Bahá'í community between 1963 - 1966.
+Maria Montana was known in Bari Bahá'í community between 1963 and 1966.
 There is a picture of her there in 1964; the community rose from 2 to 20 members and elected its first local assembly in 1967.